MarxSoul55/project_management/PLAN.md

 * But instead just entering an expression, per the README.
 * In that case, there would be no equals sign, so you can parse the string for it...
 * And if it's not there, then return a vector with the expression only.
+* NOTE for person doing number 5: Anyone using this function would be able to tell whether an expression or variable-set was inputed BASED OFF OF THE SIZE OF THE VECTOR!
+So if it's of size 1, you know it's an expression, and so on.

 3. The stupid, unnecessary class that just complicates this assignment.
 * This one is detailed in grading point #3 in the README.